wenkokke/FunFlow/README.txt

-src/Analyses/Flow.hs:`solveFlowConstraints :: Set FlowConstraint -> Map FVar (String, Set Label)` Takes a set of FlowConstraints and builds a mapping from Flow Annotation Variables to the sets of Program Points that reach this annotation.
-The String argument keeps track of which constructor was used to construct the Program Point.
+src/Analyses/Flow.hs:`solveFlowConstraints :: Set FlowConstraint -> (FSubst, Set FlowConstraint)`
+  Takes a set of FlowConstraints and builds a substitution mapping each flow variable to the set program points reaching this variable.

-src/Analyses/Flow.hs:`printFlowInformation :: Map FVar (String, Set Label) -> String`
-  Prints the annotation map.
-Names between curly braces represent annotation variables, and names between brackets represent program points.
-This results in a mapping
-     { n } -> [ a, b ]
-  This indicates that the flow variable n has been reached by program points [a] and [b].

-src/Analyses/Measure.hs:`solveScaleConstraints :: Set ScaleConstraint -> SSubst`
+src/Analyses/Measure.hs:`solveScaleConstraints :: Set ScaleConstraint -> (SSubst, Set ScaleConstraint)`
-  From a set of ScaleConstraints, build a substitution that unifies all matching annotations.
+  From a set of ScaleConstraints, build a scale substitution that unifies all matching annotations.
   The resulting substitution is then applied to the resulting type environment to obtain a final annotated type environment.

 src/Analyses/Measure.hs:`printScaleInformation :: Set ScaleConstraint -> String`
   Print the set of Scale Constraints.
-Usually the constraint set is first simplified using the results from `solveScaleConstraints`
+Usually the constraint set is first simplified using `solveScaleConstraints`

-src/Analyses/Measure.hs:`solveBaseConstraints :: Set BaseConstraint -> SSubst`
+src/Analyses/Measure.hs:`solveBaseConstraints :: Set BaseConstraint -> (BSubst, Set BaseConstraint)`
   Akin to `solveScaleConstraints`

 src/Analyses/Measure.hs:`printBaseInformation :: Set ScaleConstraint -> String`